INTRODUCING BRENT FIKOWSKI

 “I find freedom and relaxation in consistent dedication.
 As my daily routine becomes more refined I continue to find enjoyment in the process of improving myself.
 Whether that be training, prepping meals, or working at my office job I have a passion for self-improvement in whatever I am doing.”

 Brent has been a competitive athlete his entire life and has always poured his maximum effort into whatever he sets to accomplish.
 In May of 2012 he started CrossFit to become a stronger volleyball player.
-Since then, he has steadily improved from these humble beginnings into the second ranked male CrossFit athlete on the planet.
+Since then, he has steadily improved from these humble beginnings into one of the top ranked male CrossFit athlete on the planet all while balancing a full-time job as an accountant.
+In 2018 he quit his day job to train as a full-time athlete.
 Read the full story here.

 "It’s never been about catching someone … I can’t control how much someone is squatting, what they’re eating, or how much they’re sleeping … I am chasing myself.
 I can see my potential and I am just trying to catch up to that."